yieldnest/yieldnest-vault/docs/vault.md

 3. **Coprocessor**:
    - Keeps track of deposit events and runs process functions on the vaults and strategies.
-   - Calls process functions to distribute assets to different strategies for investment.
+   - Calls process functions to distribute assets to different strategies.
    - Updates the Vault balances and asset prices for gas optimization.

 4. **The Strategy**:
-   - Allocates assets from the Vault or other DeFi integrations and returns Strategy share tokens.
+   - Receives assets from the Vault and retruns Strategy share tokens.
-   - Restakes allocated assets into yield bearing defi strategies.
+   - Restakes allocated assets into yield bearing protocols.
    - Contains connector logic to complex protocol integreations, such as Eigen Layer, Symbiotic and Aave.

 5. **Rate Provider**: